Marines: United States

 The United States Marine Corps (USMC) is currently the only marine combined-arms force in the world.
 Created in 1775, it was originally intended only to guard naval vessels during the American Revolutionary War.
 The USMC is a component part of the US Department of the Navy in the military command structure, with its own representative on the Joint Chiefs of Staff.
-The Corps’ major functions include: seizure or defense of advanced naval bases and land operations essential to a naval campaign, providing detachments and organizations for service on armed vessels of the Navy and security detachments for the protection of naval property at naval stations and bases, and such other duties as the President may direct and develop those phases of amphibious operations that pertain to the tactics, technique, and equipment used by landing forces.
+The corps’ major functions include the seizure or defense of advanced naval bases and land operations essential to a naval campaign, providing detachments and organizations for service on armed vessels of the Navy and security detachments for the protection of naval property at naval stations and bases, and such other duties since the president may direct and develop those phases of amphibious operations that pertain to the tactics, technique, and equipment used by landing forces.
 It also has other missions, including providing personnel as security guards at US diplomatic missions, and providing helicopter transportation for the President of the United States aboard Marine One.
 The United States Marine Corps Reserve (USMCR) is the reserve force of the United States Marine Corps.

 Uruguay

 The Uruguayan Marine Corps (Cuerpo de Fusileros Navales or FUSNA) is a battalion-sized organization.
-However, given its small size, it's not a separate corps within the Navy, but regular naval officers are posted to the Marines as to any other Navy unit.
+However, given its small size, it is not a separate corps within the Navy, but regular naval officers are posted to the Marines as to any other Navy unit.

 Venezuela

-The Venezuelan Marine Corps (Infantería de Marina) is a sub-division of the Venezuelan Navy.
+The Venezuelan Marine Corps (Infantería de Marina) is a subdivision of the Venezuelan Navy.
 Headquartered in Meseta de Mamo, Vargas, the estimated numerical strength of this unit is approximately 8,000 men and women.
 Its mission is to "enlist and direct its units in order to form the disembarking force and/or support of amphibious or special operations; executing naval safeguarding and environmental policing, as well as actively participating in the national development".

 Vietnam

-The Vietnam People's Navy maintains a naval infantry force.
+The Vietnam People's Navy maintains a naval infantry force (Hải quân Đánh bộ; 海軍打步).
+It traces its roots during the Vietnam War following the model of the Đặc công sappers but with amphibious capabilities.
+It first saw action as an official naval infantry force during the Cambodian–Vietnamese War when it ousted the Khmer Rouge from power.
 It once stood at eleven brigades each of several battalions.
 Currently the Vietnam People's Navy maintains two naval infantry brigades.

+Yemen

+The very small Yemeni Navy of the Republic of Yemen maintained a small component of Naval Infantry marines.
+Prior to the outbreak of the civil war, the marine component was deployed in the capacity of supporting the navy’s maritime security & coastal defense efforts which includes supporting the Yemeni Coast Guard’s anti-narcotics operations.
+But as a result of the outbreak of the civil war with much of the navy defecting to side with the Houthis, it has significantly impacted their already limited capabilities & effectiveness in their service to the Republic of Yemen.